-During the 5th Session of the 10th National People's Congress, which was concluded on March 16, 2007, the PRC Corporate Income Tax Law ("the New Corporate Income Tax Law") was approved and will become effective on January 1, 2008.
+During the 5th Session of the 10th National People's Congress, which was concluded on March 16, 2007, the PRC Corporate Income Tax Law ("the New Corporate Income Tax Law") was approved and became effective on January 1, 2008.
 The New Corporate Income Tax Law introduces a wide range of changes which include, but are not limited to, the unification of the income tax rate for domestic-invested and foreign-invested enterprises at 25% and a withholding tax on dividend distributions up to a rate of 20%.
-As a result of the new law, the Group remeasured its deferred tax items anticipated to reverse in 2008 and later years at the new 25% tax rate.
-The impact of this remeasurement is reflected as a reduction of income tax expense of US\$3,706,122.
-However, as of the date of release of these financial statements, detailed implementation and administrative rules and regulations have not yet been announced.
+As a result of the new law, the Group re-measured its deferred tax items anticipated to reverse in 2008 and later years at the new 25% tax rate at the year end of 2007.
+The impact of this re-measurement is reflected as a reduction of income tax expense of US\$3,706,122 as of December 31, 2007.